NVlabs/ProtoMotions/README.md

 # What is this?

 This codebase contains our efforts in building interactive physically-simulated virtual agents.
-It supports both IsaacGym and IsaacSim.
+It supports both IsaacGym and IsaacLab.

 <div float="center">
     <img src="assets/sofa.gif" width="300"/>